2023 Best Value Allied Health Professions Bachelor's Degree Schools in the New England Region

 Read full report on Allied Health Professions at Westfield State University

-Out-of-state tuition fees for undergraduate students at MCPHS University are $37,230 per year.
+MCPHS University undergraduate students pay an average of $37,230 in tuition and fees each year.
 The average amount in student loans that allied health majors at MCPHS University take out while working on their Bachelor's Degree is $26,326.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $1,068.

-The excellent bachelor’s degree programs at Salem State University helped the school earn the #3 place on this year’s ranking of the best value allied health professions schools in the New England Region .
-Located in the large suburb of Salem, Salem State is a public college with a medium-sized student population.
+You’ll be in good company if you decide to attend Salem State University.
+It ranked #3 on our 2023 Best Value Allied Health Professions Bachelor’s Degree Schools in the New England Region list.
+Located in the suburb of Salem, Salem State is a public college with a medium-sized student population.

 Full Allied Health Professions at Salem State University Report